GRANTS AND SCHOLARSHIPS

 A committee consisting of educators, community volunteers and Community Foundation of West Texas Board and staff reviews applications.
-The committee members do not know the identity of the teacher and school.
 Applications will be judged on the following criteria:

-- Innovation: Creativity of project; innovative approach; academic objective within curriculum context
+Innovation: Innovative approach making learning memorable; enhance academic objective within curriculum context

 Mini-grant applications will not be considered for: